joernpreuss/pytreqt/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License.
+See LICENSE file for details.